jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 And the **Contact Form** itself is a <b><u>Composite</u></b> UI Object (PageObject with additional capabilities in JDI).<br/>
 Contact Form placed on another Composite Page Object is called **Contact Page**.<br/>
-Pay attention to the fact that Contact Form and Contact Page have additional meta information: <br/>
+Pay attention to the fact that Contact Form and Contact Page have the additional meta-information: <br/>
-- Already known `@Url` and `@Title` for WebPage and <br/>
+- `@Url` and `@Title` for Contact Page. <br/>
-- Locator in `@UI` annotation.
-This means that all elements placed in this Page Object will be found only in its context and even if their simple locator <u>"button[type=submit]"</u> is present on this page multiple times, it will be found correctly for this form<br/>
+- Locator for Contact Form specified with the `@UI` annotation.
+It ensures that all elements that belong to Contact Form Page Object are searched only within the context of Contact Form: in case when there are multiple elements with a locator like `"button[type=submit]"` on the webpage (for example, this locator is valid for the logout button on Contact Page), it will be the element belonging to Contact Form that gets found.<br/>

 ```java
 public class ContactInfo extends DataClass<ContactInfo> {